Safety is Paramount!

 Electrical safety is critical when connecting your RV to shore power.
-Just a few precautionary steps can increase your protection from accident or injury while potentially saving you from costly repairs if done correctly.
+A few precautionary steps can increase your protection from accidents or injuries while potentially saving you from costly repairs if done correctly.
 Here are some steps we suggest to increase your safety when connecting an RV to shore power.

 1. Always inspect the post, your cords, and connections.